soundcloud/roshi/README.md

 ## Redis

-Roshi is ultimately implemented on top of Redis instance(s), utilizing the [sorted set][sorted set] data type.
+Roshi is ultimately implemented on top of Redis instance(s), utilizing the [sorted set][sorted-set] data type.
 For more details on how the sorted sets are used, see package cluster.

 [sorted-set]: http://redis.io/commands#sorted_set